kenuoseclab/sanctum/Readme.md

 I have started a blog series on Sanctum, you can check it out [on my blog here](https://fluxsec.red/sanctum-edr-intro).
 I'm keeping track of the progress and milestones of the project there, so please check that out!

 Currently in its early stages, I have a plan for the project which I will update in due course.
+If you like this project, or my work, please feel free to each out!

 I am electing to build this in Rust because: